BonsaiDen/neko.js/README.md

             return this.color;
         },

+        $list: [], // let the Cat class keep track of the cats with a static property

         $info: function(cat) { // static method of Cat, note the $ prefix
             return {name: cat.name, color: cat.color, fur: cat.furType()};
-        }
+        },

+        $listCats: function() {
+            return this.$list; // this inside static methods refers to the class }
     });